HenryLevenNU/equation-game-repo/README.md

 Development followed PEP8 Guidelines which was aided by using the ‘Black’ VSCode Extension, though I had to manually change some of the lines of code to fall within PEP’s 79 characters advised line limit.
 Moving forward, I recommend a developer using ‘AutoPep-8’ extension instead as it has greater control over this.

+Additionally, I used pure functions; included docstrings and comments; and structured it in a modular, easy-to-interpret fashion.
+This makes the code easier to maintain.

 ***Score***

 In the brief, the game needed to keep a score across multiple rounds.
 A global variable 'score' was created for this, which was used as a parameter and then returned from each function.
 A function was used for increasing the score, and for no change to the score, to modularise this code and call one of them for each round.

-***Maintainability***

-And wrapping it all up, I used pure functions; included docstrings and comments; and structured it in a modular, easy-to-interpret fashion.
-This makes the code easier to maintain and will allow more functionality to be added down the line as the MVP gets iterated on.

 ### 2.4 Unique Selling Points

 ***Difficulty Levels***
 The game also needs to accommodate a range of users.
 Therefore, the game was designed with different difficulty levels for varying mathematical skill levels of users in mind.
 To do this, 'max_value' takes either 14 for Hard mode, or 8 for Normal mode.
 To improve this further, '1' in the following example can be replaced by a var, min_value which could be in the negatives for Hard mode.